The Intern Files: How an Express Scripts Intern Made the Leap to a Full-Time Role

 July 11, 2018 | Express Scripts

-Ola A. started with Express Scripts as an intern and recently transitioned into a full-time role as a Senior Manager, Business Analysis and Planning, working on initiatives that ensure we are effectively communicating with our members.
+Ola A. started with Express Scripts as an intern and recently transitioned into a full-time role as a senior manager of business analysis and planning, working on initiatives that ensure we are effectively communicating with our members.

 Finding My Way

 During my internship search, I went to The Consortium Conference in St. Louis, where I attended a breakfast event hosted by Express Scripts.
-I initially was impressed not only by Express Scripts’ mission of making medicine more affordable, but also how profoundly it impacted the lives of millions of people.
-After Consortium, I was invited back to St. Louis to visit Express Scripts’ campus, where CEO Tim Wentworth spoke to us about deciding where you want to work and what criteria to use for that decision.
-I found his advice extremely helpful and was excited to see how invested top executives were in the internship program.
+I initially was impressed not only by Express Scripts’ mission of making medicine more affordable but also how profoundly it impacted the lives of millions of people.
+After The Consortium, I was invited back to St. Louis to visit Express Scripts’ campus, where CEO Tim Wentworth spoke to us about deciding where you want to work and what criteria to use for making this decision.
+I found his advice to be extremely helpful and was excited to see how invested top executives were in the internship program.
 Even after leaving the conference, executives remained involved in the program.

 Becoming an Intern

-During my time as a Strategy and Transformation MBA intern, I was empowered to take full responsibility on my projects from start to finish.
+During my time as a strategy and transformation MBA intern, I was empowered to take full responsibility for my projects from start to finish.
 My biggest project was figuring out how to increase the number of members that utilize our mobile platform in order to ensure we are communicating in the most efficient and effective fashion.
 I was given complete independence to design a solution.
 My supervisor supported me, but also encouraged me to take initiative and own my work.
-I was also given autonomy to bridge multiple teams working on the same projects, which gave me an opportunity to network and act as a broker, even as an intern.
+I was also given autonomy to bridge multiple teams working on the same projects, which gave me an opportunity to network and act as a broker even as an intern.